-Hospice’s physical support helps individuals to manage the pain, discomfort and symptoms often associated with terminal illnesses.
-While this type of support is never designed to provide a cure, it does allow many of our clients to maintain independence and improve their quality of life.
+Hospice’s physical support helps patients to more effectively manage pain, discomfort and symptoms that typically accompany life-limiting diagnoses.
+While hospice’s physical care is never designed to provide a cure, it does allow the majority of patients to remain more independent and improve their quality of life.

-Physical support is always closely monitored by Salus Homecare’s hospice medical director and a registered nurse to ensure your safety and comfort.
-Additionally, we work closely with your personal physician and always provide timely updates about the care you are receiving at home.
+Physical support is monitored by Salus Homecare’s hospice medical director and a registered nurse to ensure the safety and comfort of our patients.
+Additionally, we work closely with our patient’s medical providers, ensuring they receive regular updates and information that helps to improve the hospice care experience.

 Salus was especially good in smoothing the transition from skilled nursing in a facility to Homecare.
 They are very accommodating to changes to schedule and to changes to specific needs.
 I highly recommend Salus.

 Salus provided in home care for my father for 26 months.
 His regular caregivers were excellent.
 They engaged him and provided safe transfer and hygiene care for him.
 Staff was flexible in their hours when the need arose to adjust around the regular schedule.
 They were a great comfort to my mother, who was the primary caregiver.
 If I was again in need of in home care services, I would definitely contact Salus.
 Thank you for making the last years of my father’s life livable.
 He wanted to be in his own home, and your staff and service made that possible.

 If you don’t see your question, please give us a call: (888) 725-8742

 There are many different pain management techniques that can help to keep you comfortable including medications, physical therapy, hot or cold compresses, certain exercises and other interventions.
 Our experienced hospice team will work with you in a unique way to develop a care plan that includes the pain management practices that are best for your needs, and that plan will be evaluated regularly to ensure it remains effective and beneficial.